dangerbot3pic/C90_Compiler_Translator/README.md

 - Function calls
 - Recursion
 - More than four arguments in function calls
-- Simple pointers and references (ie. no double or more pointers)
+- Simple pointers and references (ie. no double++ pointers)
 - Arrays (1D only)
+- Unary ops
 - Probably some more stuff I can't recall at the moment.

 The code should be clear enough to follow, I have tried to comment as much as practically needed.